adeptdao/docs/README.md

 ## Etymology

-The word “adept” is derived from the Latin word *Adeptus* which means “one who has attained”.
+The word “adept” is derived from the Latin word *adeptus* which means “one who has attained”.
 Moreover, an **adept** can be described as an individual that has attained a specific level of knowledge, skill, or aptitude within a given field.

 ## What is Adept?

-[Adept](https://adeptdao.org/) will be a platform that empowers digital creators to build their decentralized communities.
-As opposed to existing [DAO](https://cointelegraph.com/ethereum-for-beginners/what-is-a-decentralized-autonomous-organization-and-how-does-a-dao-work) tooling platforms we will take a user-first approach providing users with all the necessary tools and components to build and manage their community.
+[Adept](https://adeptdao.org/) will be a platform that empowers digital creators to build their own decentralized communities.
+As opposed to existing [DAO](https://cointelegraph.com/ethereum-for-beginners/what-is-a-decentralized-autonomous-organization-and-how-does-a-dao-work) tooling platforms we will take a user-first approach providing users with all the necessary tools and components to build and manage their own community.

 We will make no assumptions about the user's prior background knowledge or experience with web3, blockchain, or crypto.
 This is an imperative approach we have chosen to take in order to limit any potential barriers to entry for the everyday individual.